 Because the unemployment rate is a relatively simple measure of labor surplus that represents the fraction of the total labor force that is not employed but is looking for work, many experts consider the labor force participation rate (LFPR) to be a better gauge of labor market conditions.
 The LFPR is the percentage of the total civilian population that is either employed or unemployed-that is, either working or actively seeking work.
-In April 2023, 64.1 percent of Texas' civilian noninstitutional population participated in the labor force.
-The United States had a lower participation rate-62.6 percent-during the same period.
+In September 2023, 64.2 percent of Texas' civilian noninstitutional population participated in the labor force.
+The United States had a lower participation rate-62.8 percent-during the same period.
 According to the LFPR chart below, participation rates have declined over time for both Texas and the United States.
-This decline can be attributed to a variety of factors, including an aging population, an increase in young people who are delaying work to pursue higher education, and, more recently, to the unprecedented effects of the COVID-19 pandemic.
+This decline can be attributed to a variety of factors, including an aging population, an increase in young people who are delaying work to pursue higher education, and, more recently, to the use of technology and automation tools in the workplace.
 The Texas participation rate experienced a series low in April 2020 at 60.3 percent but was able to recover to its pre-pandemic level by December 2021.
-In April 2023, the rate was three-tenths of a percentage point higher than the rate in February 2020.
+In September 2023, the rate was four-tenths of a percentage points higher than the rate in February 2020.